• Skip to primary navigation

 • Cut cleaned pork into cube size pieces.
 Marinate pork with ingredients listed under marination.
 Add 2 tablespoon of water to this and cook covered till the pork is done.
 In a regular pan, it might take around 45 minutes.
 In pressure cooker, it would be done in 1-2 whistles.
 In the authentic preparation, it's cooked in a regular pan.
 Refer notes on tips about best pork cuts that suit this recipe.

 • Heat oil in a pan.
-Saute sliced small onions, salt and lots of curry leaves.
-Saute it until onion turns golden brown.
-Then add crushed garlic and ginger paste.
-Saute it well.
+Sauté sliced small onions, salt, and lots of curry leaves.
+Sauté it until the onion turns golden brown.

-• Add chilly powder, coriander powder and garam masala.
-Saute it well and if required add more oil.
+• Add chilly powder, coriander powder, and garam masala.
+Sauté it well, and if required, add more oil.

 Notes